-Mason General Hospital Foundation Auxiliary
+Mason Health Foundation Auxiliary

-Welcome, new Gift Shop Manager Monica Bates!
+Meet Gift Shop Manager Monica Bates!

 Monica Bates is no stranger to Mason Health.
 After 30 years as a Medical Supplies Buyer in the Supply Chain Department, Bates retired in 2021.
-She returned to the Mason Health family this summer as the new volunteer Gift Shop Manager for the Mason General Hospital Foundation Auxiliary Gift Shop at Mason General Hospital, which re-opened in May.
+She returned to the Mason Health family this summer as the new volunteer Gift Shop Manager for the Mason General Hospital Foundation Auxiliary Gift Shop at Mason General Hospital, which re-opened in May 2023.

 “I missed and enjoy the family aspect of being at the hospital,” Bates said.
 “When it was just the hospital, it was a family.
 When we took on all the clinics and opened Mason Clinic in 2020, it became a community.
 Going to the gift shop was always one of my favorite things to do.”